The Stranger (1946 film): Production

-Produced by Sam Spiegel (who then billed himself as S. P. Eagle), The Stranger was the last International Pictures Production distributed by RKO Pictures.
+Produced by Sam Spiegel (who then billed himself as S. P. Eagle), The Stranger was the last International Pictures production distributed by RKO Pictures.
 Filming took place from late September to November 21, 1945, at Samuel Goldwyn Studios and Universal Studios.
 The film's musical score is by Bronisław Kaper.

 Spiegel initially planned to hire John Huston to direct The Stranger.
-When Huston entered the military, Welles was given the chance to direct the film and prove himself able to make a film on schedule and under budget—something he was so eager to do that he accepted a disadvantageous contract.
-In September 1945 Welles and his wife Rita Hayworth signed a guarantee that Welles would owe International Pictures any of his earnings, from any source, above $50,000 a year if he did not meet his contractual obligations.
+When Huston entered the military, Orson Welles was given the chance to direct the film and prove himself able to make a film on schedule and under budget—something he was so eager to do that he accepted a disadvantageous contract.
+In September 1945, Welles and his wife Rita Hayworth signed a guarantee that Welles would owe International Pictures any of his earnings, from any source, above $50,000 a year if he did not meet his contractual obligations.
 He also agreed to defer to the studio in any creative dispute.
 The Stranger was Welles's first job as a film director in four years.

 Editor Ernest J. Nims was given the power to cut any material he considered extraneous from the script before shooting began.
 "He was the great supercutter," Welles said, "who believed that nothing should be in a movie that did not advance the story.
 And since most of the good stuff in my movies doesn't advance the story at all, you can imagine what a nemesis he was to me."

 For directing and acting in The Stranger, Welles was to receive $2,000 a week plus $50,000 when the film was completed, and a chance to sign a four-picture deal with International Pictures, making films of his own choosing.

 Welles was given some degree of creative control.
 He worked on the general rewrite of the script, wrote all of the scenes in the drugstore, and wrote scenes at the beginning of the picture that were shot but subsequently cut by Spiegel and executive producer William Goetz.
 Welles had endeavored to personalize the film and develop a nightmarish tone.
 There is uncertainty about how much of this material was actually shot and how much was removed.
-Some scenes elaborated on Meinike's flight through Latin America, shadowed by an agent named Marvales and his wife, a woman in distinctive gold earrings who is murdered by savage dogs kept by the Nazis-in-exile.
+Some scenes elaborated on Konrad Meinike (Konstantin Shayne)'s flight through Latin America, shadowed by an agent named Marvales and his wife, a woman in distinctive gold earrings who is murdered by savage dogs kept by the Nazis-in-exile.
 A brief vestige of the sequence remains in the final release version.
 In a 1982 interview, Nims said 32 pages of the script were eliminated at his suggestion, including the first 16 pages.